Adding Users

 The line above will allow any ExpeDat client to download files from the given path.
 The ReadOnly option prevents uploading.
 The RestrictHome option prevents this account from accessing any files outside of this folder.

-Enter a password to be hashed: Windows md5 hash: 7662Ef6cA2D1451906A49f4901081c10
+Enter a password to be hashed: AuthFile SHA-256 hash: 3df7708aff9183f233b5523369cf7d1ac3e850806b9b2d91b02b6e5a22738cd8751b971768b6eaa0 The hash has been copied to the clipboard.

-On unix systems, the next two fields can be used to set a user and group id for this user.
+On unix systems, the next two fields are used to set a user and group id for this user.
 (Those fields are ignored in Windows.)
 You may wish to set these to match a system user who owns or will be managing these files.
 To find the user id and primary group id of a user, login as that user and type "id" on the command line.
 For example:

-darwin-1: id uid=501(macuser) gid=20(staff) groups=20(staff),80(admin)
+macosx-1: id uid=501(macuser) gid=20(staff) groups=20(staff),80(admin)

 Add a new line for each user account you wish to create.